Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Methodology

-We first preprocess and extract the vocabulary from our training documents (\autoref{sec:preprocess}).
-Each word is converted to its embedding representation, following which we apply the various clustering algorithms to obtain $k$ clusters, using weighted (\autoref{sec:weighting}) or unweighted word types.
-After the clustering algorithm has converged, we obtain the top $J$ words from each cluster for evaluation.
+After preprocessing and extracting the vocabulary from our training documents, each word type is converted to its embedding representation (averaging all of its tokens for contextualized embeddings; details in \cref{sec:preprocess}).
+Following this we apply the various clustering algorithms on the entire training corpus vocabulary to obtain $k$ clusters, using weighted (\cref{sec:weighting}) or unweighted word types.
+After the clustering algorithm has converged, we obtain the top $J$ words (\cref{sec:get_top_k}) from each cluster for evaluation.
+Note that one potential shortcoming of our approach is the possibility of outliers forming their own cluster, which we leave to future work.